xmrig/xmrig-proxy/README.md

 # XMRig Proxy

-Very simple stratum proxy written on Node.js created for [XMRig](https://github.com/xmrig/xmrig) but can be used with other miners.
+This version of proxy now deprecated.
+New version written on C++ and libuv coming soon.